 - Renal System: About half of systemic lupus erythematosus (SLE) patients will develop some form of kidney inflammation, called lupus nephritis.
 This inflammation can lead to kidney failure, but like most lupus symptoms the effect on the kidneys is quite variable and hard to predict.
 Increased protein (showing as blood) in the urine, swelling of the feet and legs, and high blood pressure can be indicators that the kidneys may be affected.

-- Eyes: Lupus can damage nerves and blood vessels in the eye, leading to dry or puffy eyes, and increasing sensitivity to light.
+- Eyes: Lupus can damage nerves and blood vessels in the eye, leading to dry or puffy eyes (this is also a common symptom in Sjogren’s syndrome), and increasing sensitivity to light.